o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-cpp.md

 Now, you will define `CreateEntityWithShapeComponent(...)`, which uses communicates with O3DE EBusses to create a new entity with a component specified by the `typeId` parameter.

-1. Use the namespace `AzToolsFramework`.
-This namespace provides APIs to the necessary Editor EBusses.

-2. Send a request to create a new entity by calling `EditorRequestBus::BroadcastResult(...)`.
+1. Send a request to create a new entity by calling `EditorRequestBus::BroadcastResult(...)`.
 Dispatch the `EditorRequests::CreateNewEntity` event, which instantiates an `AZ::EntityId` and stores it in `newEntityId`.

-3. If the user entered a name in the input field, update the entity's name.
+2. If the user entered a name in the input field, update the entity's name.

    - Get the name of the entity by calling `m_nameInput->text()` and store it in `entityName`.